 Another rule of microlearning is to develop different learning activities to introduce in your training.
 Sharing a lot of information can overload the participants.
 At the same time, this is not recommended as they will only retain bits of it.

 And if you want your training session to fulfil its objectives and goals, you need to be careful how you develop and design it.
-It is important to include practical applications where participants can use the information and knowledge they have achieved in a practical setting.
+Including practical applications where participants can use the information and knowledge they have achieved in a practical setting is important.

-Maybe you can introduce a short game, case study, or other activity that encourages them to use the information they have acquired.
+Maybe you can introduce a short game, case study, or other activity that encourages them to use their acquired information.

 4. Constant Reviews of Information